pgiacalo/PCB_Reverse_Engineering_Tool/docs/setup/GITHUB_PAGES_AI_SETUP.md

 - ✅ No API keys are embedded in the build
 - ✅ Users enter their own API keys in the UI
-- ✅ API keys are stored securely in browser sessionStorage (cleared when tab is closed)
+- ✅ Users choose storage method: sessionStorage (secure) or localStorage (persistent)
-- ✅ Model preferences persist in localStorage across sessions
+- ✅ Each AI service has independent API key and model settings
 - ✅ No backend server required
 - ✅ No environment variables needed for production